 In the shortcut editor, tap , enter “Find” or “Filter” in the search field, touch and hold the action in the list, then drag it to the position you want.

 In the Find or Filter action you added, tap Add Filter.

-A default filtering string appears, with the filtering terms in coloured fonts — for example, “Album is All Photos”.
+A default filtering string appears — for example, “Album is All Photos”.

-For example, you could tap Album and choose Width, tap “is” and choose “is not”, then tap “anything” and enter a number in the keypad that appears.
+For example, you could tap Album and choose Width, tap “is” and choose “is not”, then tap the last parameter and enter a number in the keypad that appears.

 To add more filter parameters, repeat steps 2–3.

 Note: When you add multiple filter parameters, the All or Any options become available.

 The Find and Filter actions also include parameters to order your results and limit the number of results collected in the filtering operation.